Green Funerals

 UK

-In the UK, the average cost of a green burial can be between £300 and £3,000.
-Much depends on the type of green casket you choose, the green burial site where your loved one will be buried and any additional services such as floral tributes and transportation.
+The average cost of a green burial in the UK can be between £300 and £3,000.
+Much depends on the type of green casket you choose, the green burial site where your loved one will be buried, and any additional services such as floral tributes and transportation.

 The UK currently has approximately 260 green burial sites across the country.